What curriculum do you use?

 If it should happen that the environment your child usually attends is closed, a host team member will let you know if we anticipate additional volunteers to arrive and, if so, when to check back.

-Will I have to volunteer in Kids’ Life just because I have a child?
+Will I have to serve in Kids’ Life just because I have a child?

-I’d like to volunteer in Kids’ Life.
+I’d like to serve in Kids’ Life.
 Where can I get more information

-We’re excited that you’re thinking about being a part of the children’s ministry team at Life Community Church.
-We are thorough with our new volunteer application and interview process and we work diligently to establish guidelines to ensure a safe, secure and loving environment for the children of Life Community Church.
+We’re excited that you’re thinking about being a part of the Kids' Life team at Life Community Church.
+We are thorough with our new team member application and interview process and we work diligently to establish guidelines to ensure a safe, secure and loving environment for the children of Life Community Church.

 Please click here to let us know you’re interested.